Naag Panchami Festival in Nepal

 Legend has it that Kathmandu valley was a vast lake.
 Naags were angered when humans drained it to live there.
 So the people dedicated certain areas to worship the Naags to appease their anger and for self-protection.
 They also promised to dedicate this day to worship them to live in harmony; this is still practised to date.

-There were eight Naags with exceptional capabilities and are widely worshipped.
+There were eight Naags with exceptional capabilities, and are widely worshipped.
 The mantra for Naag Panchami is printed on the bottom of the posters posted on Hindu households’ doors.

 How is this festival celebrated in Nepal?

 The Hindus of Nepal stick pictures of Naags on the top middle part of the doors on this day to keep evil spirits out.
-They worship the Naag by offering the starchy water from washing rice; this water represents milk.
+They worship the Naag by offering starchy water from washing rice; this water represents milk.
 Some people even provide milk at the snake holes on this day.
 People make an effigy of a snake with a cotton string plastered with cow dung and rice flour plaster and offer it cow milk, barley, sesame seeds, mixed nuts, and other sacred objects.
-It is strongly believed that Naags provides believers with good health, prosperity, and blessings for the year when Naag Panchami is observed well annually.
+It is strongly believed that Naags provide believers with good health, prosperity, and blessings for the year when Naag Panchami is observed well annually.
 The Nepalese Hindus believe that if the Naags are infuriated, they can make them gravely ill.

 The Puran (a genre of ancient Indian literature) states that Shesh Naag hoists the earth on its head.
 Lord Vishnu sleeps on its coil inside the ocean.
 The most powerful Naags are Kali, Bashuki, Astha, Padma, and Karkot.